pytorch/pytorch/docs/nn.md

 --------- | ------- | -----------
 in_features |  | size of each input sample
 out_features |  | size of each output sample
+bias | True | If set to False, the layer will not learn an additive bias.

 ### Expected Shape
        | Shape | Description